michgz/ac7maker/Sysex/README.md

 * Play/send this .MID file to the keyboard USB MIDI port
 * Play a note on the keyboard.
 You should now hear something, even though the volume knob is still at minimum

-This is often useful to do for making recordings with repeatable levels (place this file at the 00:00:00.0 time of your DAW project).
+A file like this is often useful for making recordings with repeatable levels (place the file at the 00:00:00.0 time of your DAW project).

 A hex dump of the file looks like this: